 There are several deductions you can claim as a self-employed individual:

 - Did you take out a loan to start your business?
 You can claim a deduction for the interest paid on that business loan.

 - Do you use your car to meet clients regularly?
-You may qualify for a deduction based on your mileage.
+You may qualify for vehicle expenses and/or a deduction based on your mileage.

-- Do you pay for meals while traveling for business or take clients out to lunch?
+- Do you pay for meals while travelling for business or take clients out to lunch?
 You can deduct 50% of the cost of business meals.

-- Work from a home office?
-Claim the home office deduction on your taxes.
+- Do you work from home?
+Claim the business use-of-home deduction on your taxes.

-4. Deduct a Portion of Your Canada Pension Plan to Reduce Taxable Income
+4. Deduct a Portion of Your Canada Pension Plan (CPP) to Reduce Taxable Income

 Another deduction you can claim as a self-employed individual is, ironically, part of your self-employed taxes.

 You can deduct the employer’s portion of CPP.
 This deduction happens after calculating the CPP but before calculating your income taxes.
 Make sure to report this in the appropriate section of your tax return).

 In addition, you can claim a personal tax credit for the employee’s portion of CPP you pay, even though, technically, you aren’t an employee.
 While this doesn’t lower your self-employed taxes, it does reduce the total amount you’ll pay to the CRA come tax time.
 And really, isn’t saving money what it’s all about?